 To protect Pearl Harbor and the ships berthed there, the Army built various forts and air bases, including Schofield Barracks, Ft.
 Shafter, and Wheeler and Hickam Fields.
 These bases were also built with construction materials which included asbestos.

 As was customary for much of the late 19th Century and most of the 20th, asbestos was used as a fire retardant and as insulation due to its ability to withstand fire and heat.
-Unfortunately, the minerals’ fibers can be easily inhaled or swallowed if they’re disturbed and stirred into the environment.
-Over time, fibers that are lodged in the tissues of the lungs or the abdominal cavity cause several asbestos-related diseases, including asbestosis, lung cancer, and mesothelioma.
+It was also cheap to by and easy to use.
+Yet, asbestos fibers can be easily inhaled or swallowed.
+Over time, fibers that are lodged in the tissues of the body’s major organs cause several asbestos-related diseases, including asbestosis, lung cancer, and mesothelioma.

 Since asbestos was incorporated into any mechanism, building, or product which needed to resist friction-related heat or fire and high temperatures in general, almost every building erected in Hawaii between 1898 and 1980 contains asbestos.
 Pineapple processing plants, auto repair shops, airports, shipyards, power plants, government buildings, private homes, and schools.